patchew-project/qemu/docs/tools/virtiofsd.rst

     Enable/disable extended attributes (xattr) on files and directories.
 The default is ``no_xattr``.

+  * block_xattr=<list-of-xattrs> -
+    Block xattrs specified in the colon separated list.
+When an xattr is blocked getxattr/setxattr/removexattr return error code
+    EOPNOTSUPP, and listxattr removes the xattr from list if there is one.

+    xattr name should belong to one of the four namespsaces, namely security, system, trusted and user.

+    e.g. -o block_xattr=security.selinux:user.foo

+    One could also specify just a xattr name prefix followed by "*" to signify any xattr name matching prefix will be blocked.

+    e.g -o block_xattr=user.foo*

+    This will block any xattr name starting with "user.foo"

   * posix_acl|no_posix_acl -
     Enable/disable posix acl support.
 Posix ACLs are disabled by default.